Tuition & Fees: What to Know

 |Nationwide||The Plains States||Nebraska|

 |Tuition and Fees||Inexpensive||Inexpensive||Inexpensive|

 Full-time students at Bellevue University paid $7,365 in tuition and fees in the 2016 - 2017 school year, prior to corrections for financial aid.
 From this total, the price of tuition was $6,840.
 The remaining $525 are added fees.

 Regrettably, this college doesn't provide any reductions to in-state students.

-Tuition and fees take care of the expense of attendance for one year of school, but do not cover room and board, which is an additional cost you will incur if you decide to stay on campus.
+Bellevue University tuition and fees is the sum charged to undergrads for one year of attendance, and does not include room and board.
 Bear in mind a lot of students obtain financial aid and scholarships that lower their total cost.

 Check out the following table to find 2016 - 2017 academic year costs.

 For more info, visit Bellevue University Part Time Tuition & Fees.

 There continues to be a rise of 2.4% in Bellevue University tuition and fees for out-of-state students in the past five years.
 Tuition expanded by 0.0% and fees expanded by 0.0%.
 This school year, undergraduates can expect to pay $7,540 if the growth keeps up.